LennardFi/rocket-chat-status/README.md

 # Rocket.Chat Status

+Visual Studio Code extension to set your Rocket.Chat status from within VSCode.

 > **Developer's note:** The extension can be used (I use it productively).
 The
 > extension is currently only published under a developer version (version below
 > `1.0.0`) because it has not yet been sufficiently tested by me in production.

-Visual Studio Code extension to your Rocket.Chat status from within VSCode.
+This extension uses the REST API of your Rocket.Chat server instance to set your status without leaving your coding environment.

 ## Features